AkashNanaware/Gym-Management-System/README.md

 # Gym-Management-System
-I have created a gym management system project using java netbeans IDE, mysql database
+I have created a gym management system project using java netbeans IDE, mysql database.